 - Vaccines for students and staff

-All public and private schools will return to in-person learning for the 2021-22 school year.
-Remote learning will continue to be an option for families.
+All public and private schools are open for full-time in-person learning.
+Remote learning continues to be an option for families.

-Here are some of the measures that will be in place to keep kids safe at school.
+Here are the measures that will continue to be in place for remainder of the 2021-2022 school year.

-- school boards will continue to optimize air quality in classrooms and learning environments through improving ventilation or filtration.
-Learn more about ventilation improvements.
+- school boards will continue to optimize air quality in schools through improved ventilation and filtration

 Screen before you go

-Get the data about covid 19 cases in licensed child care.
+Get the data about licensed child care closures.

 We are also building better infrastructure by:

 - supporting remote learning by investing in network and broadband infrastructure

 - installing water bottle refilling stations to improve access to safe drinking water